CodyReichert/awesome-cl/README.md

 * [raylib](https://github.com/fosskers/raylib/) (2025) - Hand-written bindings to Raylib for improved performance and smaller dependency footprint.
 [MPL-2.0][211].
 * [trivial-gamekit](https://github.com/borodust/trivial-gamekit) – With this small framework you would be able to make simple 2D games: draw basic geometric forms, images and text, play sounds and listen to mouse and keyboard input.
 [MIT][200].
 * [Xelf](https://gitlab.com/dto/xelf/) - Extensible game library.
 Not available on Quicklisp.
 [GNU LGPL2.1][11].
+* [eon](https://github.com/bohonghuang/eon) -  An easy-to-use but flexible game framework based on Raylib for Common Lisp.
+Apache2.0.

 Utilities: